Koratahiu/ComfyUI-OFTv2/readme.md

 ## ComfyUI-OFTv2

-A custom node to support and load OFTv2 adapters until official ComfyUI support is added https://github.com/comfyanonymous/ComfyUI/issues/10695
+A custom auto-patch to support and load OFTv2 adapters until official ComfyUI support is added https://github.com/comfyanonymous/ComfyUI/issues/10695

-Includes the following nodes:
-- "Load OFTv2" (Model/Clip)
-- "Load OFTv2 Model Only" (Model)

-They work the same way as LoRA loader node, except they support OFTv2.
+When you start comfyui, it will automatically patch it to run OFTv2 adapters as any normal LoRA.

 ---